massgov/mayflower-patternlab/.github/CONTRIBUTING.md

 > Short and descriptive example bug report title
 >
-> A summary of the issue and the browser/OS environment in which it occurs.
-If
+> The browser/OS environment and Mayflower Version in which it occurs.

+> Expected behavior - what you would expect to happen on the page / site.

+> Existing behavior - what is currently happen on the page / site.

-> suitable, include the steps required to reproduce the bug.
+> If suitable, include the steps required to reproduce the bug.
 >
 > 1. This is the first step
 > 2. This is the second step